 Unfortunately, addiction has touched and will continue to touch many lives.
 Addiction not only affects the addict but has a ripple effect through the lives of their loved ones as well.
 If your loved one is battling addiction, you may not know how to help them or where to even start helping them.
 This can be a very challenging time and it’s perfectly fine to not know where to begin.
-At Corner Canyon Recovery, we not only help those battling addiction but are here for the families as well.
+At Corner Canyon Health Centers, we not only help those battling addiction but are here for the families as well.
 Whether your loved one is facing alcohol, substance abuse, or another type of addiction, our team of experts is here for them and you.
 Navigating addiction can be overwhelming and difficult, so we’re here to help as much as we can.
 If you’ve been struggling with how to help a loved one through addiction, we’re here to break down what you can do, why you’re not to blame, and how you can help your loved one enter addiction treatment.

 How to Suggest Addiction Treatment

 Approaching your loved one about their addiction can be difficult, especially when they may not think they have a problem.
 Although there is a possibility they will become angry, saying something can save their life.
 When a loved one shows signs of addiction, it is imperative that you say something right away.
 Just starting a conversation might be what your loved one needs to hear to consider entering alcohol and addiction treatment, as those who struggle with addiction are often in denial of their substance abuse.

 Showing compassion is key to approaching your loved one about their addiction.
 You should start by listening to them and offering support and encouragement through communication, which might help them feel less alone.
 This will help them acknowledge they have a problem and can help them realize they need help.
 There are ways to approach your loved one in a loving and supportive way.